yojoots/libbitcoin-system-wiki/Full-Reserve-Fallacy.md

 > When a man deposits goods at a warehouse, he is given a receipt and pays the owner of the warehouse a certain sum for the service of storage.
 He still retains ownership of the property; the owner of the warehouse is simply guarding it for him.
 When the warehouse receipt is presented, the owner is obligated to restore the good deposited.
 A warehouse specializing in money is known as a "bank."

 Banks do offer this warehousing service, in the name of [safe deposit](https://en.wikipedia.org/wiki/Safe_deposit_box).
 But banks are not so narrowly defined.
-They also generally offer interest-bearing accounts such as [saving deposit](https://en.wikipedia.org/wiki/Savings_account) and [term deposit](https://en.wikipedia.org/wiki/Time_deposit) respectively.
+They also generally offer interest-bearing accounts such as [saving deposit](https://en.wikipedia.org/wiki/Savings_account) and [term deposit](https://en.wikipedia.org/wiki/Time_deposit).
 Rothbard uses the expectation of [interest](Glossary#interest) to differentiate warehousing money from [lending](Glossary#lend) it:

 > Someone else's property is taken by the warehouse and used for its own money-making purposes.
 It is not borrowed, since no interest is paid for the use of the money.